Oiher/longitudinal-GWAS-pipeline/docs/examples.md

 -profile standard -r main
 ```

-Alternatively, we can pass the `params.yml` file like so:
+Alternatively, we can pass the `params.yml` file using the `-params-file` option:

 ```sh
 nextflow run michael-ta/longitudinal-GWAS-pipeline \